It happened again.

 I’m not sure when we started down this slippery slope of hatred and violence, or who is to blame.
 But I know this: It’s up to each of us to teach our children the way forward.
 We need to teach them the value of authority and accountability, how essential these concepts are to ensure we live in a just and civil society.
 We need to teach them to respect and honor those in authority and to refrain from engaging in violence against officers of the law.
 Failing to understand these fundamental truths will result in anarchy, plain and simple.

-Jentezen Franklin is the senior pastor of Free Chapel, a multi-campus church.
-His television program, Kingdom Connection, is broadcast across the world.
-He has written nine books.
+Jentezen Franklin is senior pastor of Free Chapel, a multi-campus church, and author of nine books.